nielskee/draft-articles/tech-hiring-pt1.md

 make about candidates are made when we know the least about them.__

-When we get to the second installment in this series, we'll cover screening techniques, and how we can keep the process as lean as we can, but also avoid missing out on potentially great candidates.
+When we get to the second installment in this series, we'll cover screening techniques, and how we can keep the process as lean as possible, but also avoid missing out on potentially great candidates.

 - Hiring the right people is going to take time, but there's nothing more important for your organisation than the people you choose.

-- Screen to keep the process moving, but take a holistic, balanced view of the candidate.
+- Screen to keep the process moving, but take an holistic, balanced view of the candidate.

 ## Communicate, But Don't Specify